theupdateframework/pep-on-pypi-with-tuf/README.rst

 clients (they sign the metadata for this part of the process), and developers can sign the distributions that they upload.

-PEP XXX discusses the tools available to developers who sign the distributions that they upload to PyPI.
+PEP XXX [VD: Link to PEP once it is completed] discusses the tools available to developers who sign the distributions that they upload to PyPI.
 In summary, developers generate cryptographic keys and sign metadata in some automated fashion, where the metadata includes the information required to verify the authenticity of the distribution.
 The metadata is then uploaded to PyPI where it will be available for download by package managers such as pip (i.e., package managers that support TUF metadata).
 The entire process is transparent to clients (using a package manager that supports TUF) who download distributions from PyPI.

 References